• ATTENTION WP USERS

 • Stop using the garbage disposal.
 Composting vegetables and disposing of animal products properly can save more than 500 gallons of water.

-• Install an instant hot water heater in the kitchen and bathroom.
+• Install an instant water heater in the kitchen and bathroom.
 You can save more than 2,000 gallons of water waiting for water to heat for dishes, shaving and showers.

 While you may not think this sounds like a lot of savings, if you can trim your water bill by $15 per month, your savings will look like this: